 To make the transition easier for its customers, Walmart will continue to offer a wide array of reusable bags and containers throughout stores and at checkout areas for purchase.
 Stores have added signing, social posts on store Facebook pages, and messaging on the Walmart App to remind customers of the upcoming changes.
 Additionally, Walmart makes it easy for customers to recycle their end-of-life plastic and reusable bags by providing recycling containers located in the store’s vestibule area.
 As of October 2021, Washington state law banned single-use plastic bags, and now Walmart is taking it a step further by eliminating all single-use plastic and paper bags at checkouts across the state.
 Walmart aims to offer solutions that serve a similar function, deliver convenience and reduce environmental impact.
 "Eliminating single-use bags is part of our effort to reduce waste at our stores and help keep Washington communities and ecosystems clean," said Jane Ewing, senior vice president of Walmart Sustainability.
 "Our Washington customers want to be engaged on this journey, and Walmart is committed to making the sustainable choice convenient and accessible every day.”
 To do its part in reducing plastic bag waste, Walmart has been working to ensure a seamless and convenient shift to reusable bags for its customers and associates, taking learnings from other initiatives.

 Have News?Email your press release and a photo to Austin Regimbal, Marketing & Communications Director.
 Press releases are posted in their entirety.
-This is a free benefit for members of the Tri-City Regional Chamber.
+This is a free benefit for members of the Tri-City Regional Chamber at the Connect level and above.
 Archives

 |